 By the Numbers

 Obviously, the prototype doesn't measure in inches, but the same principles apply.
 In typical railroad applications, most yards use No. 8 or larger switches.
 Mainline crossovers might be as large as a No. 22.
-Few of us have this type of room on our layouts, but our trains are also much more forgiving.
+Few people have this type of room on their layout, but their trains are also much more forgiving.

 02 of 11